Your choice of guitar tonewood is a subject of great discussion among guitarists, as different woods affect your sound in different ways.

 This article should serve as a useful resource in general, whether you’re about to buy a guitar or just like geeking out about this stuff.

 Body wood, or the types of wood used to create the back and sides of a guitar, does more than look pretty.

 Tonewoods either eliminate or amplify the frequencies your strings produce, affecting the overall tone of the instrument.

 The wood configuration, particularly when it comes to the body of the guitar, isn’t as vital for electric guitars.
 However, acoustic models gain most of their sound from the wood choice.
 They also feature more wood on the back and sides than the top.

 Various manufacturers typically favor a type of wood, but there are tons of different options available in both exotic and alternative kinds of wood.

 Let’s explore each in depth below.

 Like basswood, alder is a lightweight type of body wood with soft and condensed pores.

 The grain pattern takes on a swirl, where the larger rings and sections around the outside enhance the strength of the body.
-The result is a guitar with a complexity of tones.
+The result is a guitar with a complex range of tones.

-It’s not too warm or too bright but lies somewhere in the middle range.
+It’s not too warm or too bright but it lies somewhere in the middle range.